natej2010/spotify_service/README.md

-# Game-Service
+# Apple Music Service
-Service for communicating with Game API
+Service for communicating with Apple Music API